-For the last 20 years, me and my wife have enjoyed decorating the house and making it more fun for the kids -
+For the last 20 years, my wife and I have enjoyed decorating the house and making it more fun for the kids,

 Wanna see inside?
 Come on in!

-The 3 ft. wide pre hung door came from the scrap bin at Menards for 20 bucks.
-I used a 1” pc. of alum. strapping to hold the head in place.
-The lighting proved to be just as important as prop detail.
+The door came from the scrap bin at Menards.
+I used alum. strapping to hold the animated head

-So, I mounted a white 10 watt bulb just below the chin.
-It worked perfect….
-Fooled a lot of people!
+and mounted a 10 watt bulb just below the chin.
+It worked perfect….. looked real!

 There were 5 bats with blinking red eyes hanging from the ceiling.

-This three ft. spider sat on top of our japanese maple and had legs that moved.
+This 3ft. spider sat on top of our Japanese maple and had legs that moved.

 A 10 ft. tall skeleton ghoul towered over you on the left and glowed from the black lights.

 There was a 4 ft. spider, way up on the 12 ft. ceiling ….. one of ten.

 This 7 ft. skeleton on the right was caught in the web.